wellecks/lm-evaluation-harness/README.md

 NOTE: With default settings, `--model hf-causal` may have different performance than `--model gpt2`.
 One known discrepancy is that `hf-causal` may use `float16` by default, while `--model gpt2` uses `float32`.
 Add the command-line argument `--accelerate_dtype float32` to prevent this discrepancy.

 NOTE: we do not yet support `hf-seq2seq`.

+## vLLM support

+This fork supports vLLM for fast and optionally tensor-parallel inference.
+(Which can be controlled by passing `--model vllm` and `--tp_degree ${TP_DEGREE}`).
+For more information, including a list of supported models, see https://github.com/vllm-project/vllm .

 ## Experimental gpt-based evaluation for ProofNet informalization
 The ProofNet informalization task (`proofnet_informalize_statements`) consists of mapping a formal theorem statement to an informal statement.